skipperbent/simple-php-router/README.md

  ### Using PHP DI package for Controller dependency injection
- You optionally use PHP DI auto-wiring `require [PHP DI package](https://github.com/php-di/php-di)` for automatically injection the controller's constructor arguments.
+ You can optionally use PHP DI auto-wiring "It requires [PHP DI package](https://github.com/php-di/php-di)" for automatically inject the controller's constructor parameters.

- To enble this feature you muse add the next line to your Simple router config:
+ To enable this feature you must add the next line to your Simple router config:
  ```php
  use Pecee\SimpleRouter\SimpleRouter;